joseeden/joeden/docs/009-Google-Cloud/Projects/100-GCP-DevOps-Project.md

 :::note[TODOs]

-✔️ Setting up a GKE cluster
+✔️ Setting up a GKE cluster.
-✔️ Verify connection to the GKE cluster
+✔️ Verify connection to the GKE cluster.

 :::